Tetsugai/A9/README.md

 Save branch is save data on Atrain9V5. you can download these and load　on your Atrain9V5.

-Part save data use a9codec to acceleration to the lowest.
+Part save data use a9codec to change acceleration to the lowest.